liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ChallengesService.md

 ## Challenge_Consent

 Will assign the challenge for the contact and return true.
-If the contact already &nbsp;has been assigned for the challenge it will also return true.
+If the contact already has been assigned for the challenge it will also return true.

 - HTTP Method: `POST`
 - Endpoint: `/api/v2/challenges/definitions/{id}/assign`